DevDynamicAU/FastMate-WooCommerce/README.md

 == Description ==

 EIZ connects your online stores to the best shipping carriers and automates the pick, pack, and shipping processes.
-EIZ helps you save time and money, and it reduces errors in your fulfillment processes.
+EIZ helps you save time and money, and it reduces errors in your fulfilment processes.

 == Installation ==